GGonnerman/CS4550_Compiler/README.md

 - `scanner.py`: Scans through the program and seperates each character of string of characters into tokens
 - `position.py`: Custom position class to track the location in the program
 - `token.py`: Custom token class with a number of TokenTypes
-- `token_lister.py`: Takes in a program and prints its token in an easily readable format
 - `klein_errors.py`: Custom errors classes related to different stages of compiling
 - `__init__.py`: These files are empty, but are required through to let python know that the current folder is a module.
 - `__main__.py`: This file provides some scripts which are accessible to the user after installation
 - `requirements.txt`: a list of all 3d party dependencies which get automatically installed when running make setup
 - `parser.py`: Parses a program via a passed scanner and optionally the file name of the parse table to use
+- `ast.py`: All ast nodes and utilities to display
 - `parse_table.py`: Parses a file into a usable parse table
-- `validator.py`: Takes in the name of a file and prints whether it is a valid klein program or what issues arose when parsing
 - `parse-table.csv`: A parse table made by hand in [Google Sheets](https://docs.google.com/spreadsheets/d/1-ugst1Gmi6EBQGiQIIBZfSfw-93SWWUm1b03G6lsCB4/edit?usp=sharing).
 Each value corresponds to an enum (either TokenType or NonTerminal).
+- `src/compiler`: Takes in a program and prints its token in an easily readable format
+- `token_lister.py`: Takes in a program and prints its token in an easily readable format
+- `validator.py`: Takes in a program and prints whether it is a valid klein program or what issues arose when parsing
+- `ast_lister.py`: Takes in a program and prints its ast as text
+- `ast_lister_dot.py`: Takes in a program and prints its ast as a dot program

 #### Documentation Files